Isacks-Co/Isacks-Co/README.md

 # Isacks-Co
-This is the repository for CDIO project under the course TFYA99 at Linköpings Univeristy.
-The project aims to develop a molecular dynamics program and make simulations.
+This is the repository for CDIO project under the course TFYA99 at Linköpings University.
+The project aims to develop a molecular dynamics program for simulations.